Skip to content

 Crypto Valley: From Startup Cluster to Global Ecosystem

-Crypto Valley is best known in Zug, but now it also includes Zurich, Geneva, Ticino, and other areas.
-The ecosystem is distinguished not just for its many blockchain companies, but also for the variety of people and organizations involved.
+Crypto Valley started in Zug, but now includes Zurich, Geneva, Ticino, and other regions.
+The ecosystem stands out not only for its many blockchain companies, but also for the range of people and organizations involved.

 Companies like Bitcoin Suisse and SwissBorg work alongside traditional banks, law firms, universities, and government agencies.
 Groups such as the Crypto Valley Association help startups, investors, and regulators communicate, making it easier to balance innovation with compliance.

-Many tech hubs focus on quick gains from venture capital, but Crypto Valley values legal certainty and institutional trust.
-This focus has helped Switzerland attract long-term projects instead of short-term speculation.
+While many tech hubs chase quick profits from venture capital, Crypto Valley values legal certainty and trust from institutions.
+This focus has helped Switzerland attract long-term projects rather than short-term speculation.

 Regulatory Clarity as a Competitive Advantage

-A key feature of Switzerland’s crypto approach is clear regulation.
-Cryptocurrency is legal in Switzerland, but it is not considered legal tender.
-Instead, it is treated as an asset, and its regulation depends on how it is used.
+One of the main features of Switzerland’s approach to crypto is clear regulation.
+Cryptocurrency is legal in Switzerland, but it is not legal tender.
+Instead, it is treated as an asset, and how it is regulated depends on its use.

-The Swiss Financial Market Supervisory Authority (FINMA) manages crypto activities using the idea of 'same risks, same rules.'
-If a crypto service is similar to conventional financial services like custody, trading, or asset management, it is regulated in the same way.
+The Swiss Financial Market Supervisory Authority (FINMA) oversees crypto activities with the principle of 'same risks, same rules.'
+If a crypto service is similar to traditional financial services like custody, trading, or asset management, it is regulated in the same way.

 An important moment came in 2018, when FINMA published its ICO guidelines.
 These guidelines introduced a functional classification of tokens: